PyxelM/alucinara/content/fauna/2nd-realm/mammalia/caprines/sheep.md

 - mammalia
 - caprines
 ---
 Sheep, originally native to the [0th Realm](locations/0th-realm.md), are caprines.
+Since their conception, they have spread to many infra-essent and ultra-essent realms, and diverged from their ancestors.

 Every [2nd Realm](locations/2nd-realm/2nd-realm.md) Sheep are descended from [0th Realm](locations/0th-realm.md) Mouflon.